-An Americanized Asian dish that tastes even better when made at home.
-This Mongolian chicken recipe is easy and quick.
-It features crispy chicken pieces drenched in a delicious sweet and savory sauce.
+This Mongolian chicken recipe is a quick and easy Americanized Asian dish that tastes even better when made at home!
+Crispy chicken pieces are drenched in a sticky sweet and savory sauce.

 What Is Mongolian Chicken?

-Mongolian chicken is a popular dish served in Asian-style restaurants.
+Mongolian chicken is one of the most famous Americanized Chinese dishes.
 It features crispy chicken breast tossed in cornstarch and stir-fried.
-It’s then tossed through sauce made with all the staple Asian ingredients, including soy sauce, sesame oil, and sweetened with honey.
+It’s then tossed through a sauce made with all the staple Asian ingredients, including soy sauce and sesame oil, and sweetened with honey.

 The beauty of this dish is how simple the ingredient list is.
 You’ll easily find them at any grocery store or specialty Asian store.
 Here is what you’ll need:

 - Chicken breast.
-Skinless and boneless, thinly sliced.
+Boneless skinless chicken breasts that are thinly sliced.

 - Chicken broth.
 Choose a good quality stock with no added sugar or salt.